JSRocksHQ/jsrockshq.github.io/src/posts/en/configuring-babel-6-for-node-js.md

 babel --presets es2015,stage-0 code/index.js -o build/app.js
 ```

-You will see normal es5 code generated in `app.js`, this is called **Transpiled code** (a term used widely in JS World).
+You will see normal es5 code generated in `app.js`, this is called **Transpiled code** (a term used widely in JS world).
 You can run this code using the command below.
 ```bash
 node build/app.js
 ```